mathigon/textbooks/content/matrices/content.md

 Here we display the [i](target:i) and [j](target:j) unit vectors.
 Inside the matrix we have i = (${ipoint.x}, ${ipoint.y}) and j = (${jpoint.x}, ${jpoint.y})

-Choose one of these buttons.
+Choose one of these buttons to snap to different transformations.

     .button IDENTITY
     .button SHEAR